-The songsmith’s style has previously been described as that of R.E.M. meets Springsteen, but to the attentive listener the music of Tracy Chapman, Edie Brickell, and Chris Stapleton would likely also come to mind.
+Martin Høybye’s songs largely fall into the category of confessional songwriting, conveying authentic thoughts and feelings of a ‘life lived and lessons learned.’
+The songsmith’s style has previously been described as that of Michael Stype meets Springsteen, and to the attentive listener the music of Tracy Chapman, Edie Brickell, and Chris Stapleton will likely also come to mind.